Draphic/DFPVolunteer/README.md

 # DFPVolunteer
-This is the main repo for the Dublin Food Pantry Volunteer System
+This is the main repo for the Dublin Food Pantry Volunteer System.
+Within is the design documentation and project tracking.